A sturdy and elegant place to be

 A smaller addition off the kitchen is also an option.
 We also like the idea of using the little pocket space across the Railroad for a structure that could house a studio, bedroom or be home for a small business.

 Breidablick is a thoughtfully crafted post and beam cottage with a copper roof.
-The purchase price is $280,000 and that includes the one-acre parcel that the building sits on and a 1/9th share of the 132-acre Common Land.
+The purchase price was $280,000 and that includes the one-acre parcel that the building sits on and a 1/9th share of the 132-acre Common Land.
 This addition, would make Breidablick ideal for family of three or four or for a couple, without children who seek space for a studio or a study along with more bedroom and storage capacity.